LearnFL/proj-web-bankist/README.md

 The purspose of this project was to practice JavaScript by creating a banking app without using third party libraries.
 The main focus was concentrated on working with DOM, arrays, strings etc. It was not my goal to build a fully functional web application that supports authentication, feels and looks like a real online banking.

 ## Process
 JavaScript, HTML, CSS.
-Inspired by Jonas Schmedtmann, implementation is completely mine, I made multiple modifications to the original challenge.
+Inspired by Jonas Schmedtmann, copyright by Jonas Schmedtmann, implementation is mine, I made multiple modifications to the original challenge.

 #### Users
 There are 4 users that use different currencies.
 For some users banking data contains timestamps of the transaction, for some users there is no transation timestamp.
 That was done on purpose.